-Open source softwares can generate revenue through subscriptions and advertising, and many do.
+Open-source software can generate revenue through subscriptions and advertising, and many do.
 The chief purpose of freemium is to attract new users, but if it fails to do so, the company needs to consider more attractive features for its free users, or reduce the value of its free offerings.
 The New York Times, for example, limited free users to 20 articles per month in 2011.

 One of the benefits of freemium pricing is the increased marketing impact.
-The freemium model allows a startup to attract new users without incurring high costs or employing traditional sales forces.
+The freemium model allows startups to attract new users without incurring high costs or employing traditional sales forces.
 The model also allows for sustained revenue from monthly subscription fees rather than ad campaigns.
 Social networks play a vital role in driving freemium adoption.
 Many services offer incentives for sharing their free product or referring friends to a premium version.
 Freemium business models are also more effective than limited-term subscriptions, as customers are wary of complicated cancellation procedures.

 Paid modifications to existing software products

-Professional open source companies have built their entire business model on offering free software solutions.
+Professional open-source companies have built their entire business model on offering free software solutions.
 They then generate profits by selling additional services to their customers.
 Paid support is one of the most common revenue streams from OSS.
-A good example of a company that profits from OSS is Red Hat, the company responsible for enterprise operating system Red Hat Enterprise Linux.
+A good example of a company that profits from OSS is Red Hat, the company responsible for the enterprise operating system Red Hat Enterprise Linux.
 Red Hat’s 2016 profit was 2.05 billion dollars, and its software is freely available to the public.

-While the open source software ecosystem has many ways to generate new capital, donations and commercial use of open source software are among the most popular and effective.
-Companies that use open source software will most likely benefit from it over other solutions.
+While the open-source software ecosystem has many ways to generate new capital, donations and commercial use of open-source software are among the most popular and effective.
+Companies that use open-source software will most likely benefit from it over other solutions.
 This means that they may even be able to provide specific services to their customers.
 Furthermore, many companies already pay for various pieces of software, so they may want to keep the money they make for themselves.

 In addition to skills, freelance software development also involves acquiring a professional website.
 A professional website provides the opportunity to showcase your work and attract potential clients.
 Some developers choose to build games as a showcase for their talents.
 To secure your first client, you should network with other professionals in your field.
 Use the Meetup app to find networking events in your area.
 The LinkedIn community gets a bad name due to spamming, but Gary Vaynerchuk explains how to avoid this by creating an account.

 In addition to developing software, freelance work requires good negotiation skills.
 You should learn how to negotiate and remain calm when negotiating with clients.
 It’s also important to keep up with the latest technology trends.
 You never know where the next big project will come from!
 You should also take the time to network with other freelancers.
-You’ll be amazed at the amount of opportunities that open source software developers have.
+You’ll be amazed at the number of opportunities that open-source software developers have.
 So don’t hesitate to make your mark on the industry and begin a freelance career!